-I love gardening, growing good food, and watching bugs and birds enjoy my garden, too.
+I love gardening, growing (and eating) good food, and watching bugs and birds enjoy my garden, too.
 A long time ago (1983!), I earned a degree in Botany.
 Working in horticulture at my County’s Cooperative Extension office for almost five years added a lot to my understanding of organic gardening.

 That study and research has supported an adulthood full of gardening.
 I have been growing vegetables, herbs, fruits, and flowers in this Georgia yard for more than 25 years.
 Before moving here, I kept a vegetable garden for two years on the Eastern Shore of Virginia.
 My gardening experience also includes work with a Plant-a-Row-for-the-Hungry garden that “went organic” while I was actively with the group, and helping local community gardens as a guide and trouble-shooting consultant.
 These have been amazing and valuable experiences.